Knio/threespace/threespace/README.txt

 #Change Notes#
 ##############

+2.0.2.3 - Fixed an issue with uknown ports in the getDeviceInfoFromComPort
+    function.

+2.0.2.2 - Fixed issue with the TSDongle's f8WriteRead function.

+2.0.2.1 - Fixed issue with high range versions of the sensors.
+Added functions
+    for getting and setting the amount of wireless retries the Python API will perform.

+2.0.2.0 - Fixed issue when a dongle's wireless table uses an abbreviated serial
+    number.
+Upped the read queue to 15.
+Fixed timeout from never being removed from the read queue.
+Improved the timeout routine and increased timeout of commands.
+Changed Broadcaster retries default to 10.
+Added a dynamic timeout to accommodate a larger queued read/write.
+Fixed some minor bugs with debugging and the micro and water-tight devices.
+The getStreamingBatch function now works.

 2.0.1.0 - Added file threespace_utils.py so that the API can be cross-platform.
     Merged files yei_list_ports_fix.py and yei_bluetooth_utils.py with
     win32_threespace_utils.py to condense the code.